finbaar/OS/README.md

-A programm to simulate the CPU scheduling\n
+A programm to simulate the CPU scheduling

 1.FIFO

-2.SJF WITH PREEMPTIVE AND NONPREEMPTIVE APPROACH 3.PRIORITY
+2.SJF WITH PREEMPTIVE AND NONPREEMPTIVE APPROACH

+3.PRIORITY

 4.ROUND ROBIN